 Most peace poles are ordered between March and August.
 The other half of the year there can be time to think about better ways to communicate with them.
 It would be nice if they were artistic enough for people to look at them and remember them before even figuring out what a peace pole is.
 In my studio when people have seen work like this, but with the text included, and spent a while looking at it, when I told them it was a peace pole and they'd never heard of those before, they liked it even better when they found out about the message it carried.

-The National Endowment for the Arts published a report last week that showed a correlation between attending arts events and having increased physical, mental, and cardiovascular health.
-In addition, researchers observed that simply appreciating or valuing the arts, without attending events, similarly coincided with better overall health and a decrease in age related decline.
+Apparently it would have to be an artistic Peace Pole for it to improve your health, but The National Endowment for the Arts published a report last week that showed a correlation between attending arts events and having better physical, mental, and cardiovascular health.
+The thought is that any involvement with art might have an effect.